David Lee Cortez Suel apologized Friday for killing his girlfriend, Crystal Holmes, a year ago, but her daughters weren't convinced.

 Cyntoria Holmes blamed his actions on jealousy.
 On June 10, 2020, while Crystal Holmes attended a party at Baldwin Creek Apartments, Suel sent her countless text messages and called her numerous times asking where she was and what she was doing.

 In the early-morning hours, video surveillance showed her returning from a party with her cellphone in hand and appearing fine, despite Suel's claims she arrived at their apartment holding her chest and was the victim of a robbery, court documents said.

 Suel tried to cover up the stabbing by removing belongings from the apartment and cleaning up, court documents said.

 He changed her clothes twice.
 But her blood had soaked through the carpet and padding into the wood floor and an area rug was used to cover it up, court records said.

-He called police at 9:44 a.m.
+He called police about 9:45 a.m.
 She died at a hospital three hours later.
-Between 8:26 a.m. and when he called police, he repeatedly called someone named Marc 25 times and sent seven texts begging him to come take Holmes to the hospital, court documents said.
+Between 8:26 a.m. and when he called police, he called someone named Marc 25 times and sent seven texts begging him to come take Holmes to the hospital, court documents said.

 When a Fort Wayne officer responded, he found Holmes unable to speak.

 “I'm not a monster,” Suel told the judge Friday.
 “I wasn't trying to weasel out of anything.”